Benefits of French in Canada Immigration

-In the Canadian Express Entry system, candidates must demonstrate proficiency in either English or French, Canada's official languages.
+In the Canadian Express Entry system, candidates must demonstrate proficiency in English and/or French, Canada's two official languages.
+Candidates opting for French as second language have additional immigration advantages:

 -